Cryst4L/HLF/README.md

 Nevertheless, all is needed to implement to make it happen is an alternate dataset generator, which build samples according to a continous random walk (similar to what is displayed in the "Configuration Panel").
 So I may add this feature at some point.

-## Portability, XCB and MultiThreading
+## Portability, XCB and MultiThreading)

 First of all, this project works like a charm on it's dev machine, a 64bit desktop geared with a Intel (Skylake) CPU and a NVidia GPU, running under Ubuntu 16.04 LTS

 Nevertheless it is known that fully threading multiple instances of the SFML simultaneously is a bit acrobatic and can limits the portability of one's project on old systems, because of the way it interacts with XCB.
-Hence, on certain Linux platforms you may encounter some random crash of the UI.
+Hence, on certain Linux platforms you may encounter some random UI crashes.
 If so, a workaround might be to upgrade your XCB using the following [script](https://gist.github.com/slimsag/a26d838ccc4480ce21bc#file-gistfile1-sh).

 By the way if you manage to use this project in a different environement, feel free to give feedbacks, and propose modifications to both the sources and the CMakeLists ;)